rodrigodadam/scrum-master-quiz/README.md

     ```

   - **Redirect =>**
-    This function will redirect the Players to designed page (`fail.html`) or (`pass.html`) as per their score.
-In the Scrum Master Quiz was set the minimum score of 85% as the SCRUM MASTER OFFICIAL test request this score to pass.
+    This function will redirect the Players to the designated page (`fail.html`) or (`pass.html`) as per their score.
+In the Scrum Master Quiz was set the minimum score of 85% as the SCRUM MASTER OFFICIAL test requests this score to pass.
 Here the Developer can modify the Pass score to a number of their choice and this number will determine which page the player will be redirected to according to their score.
 Change the **XX** for a number/score of your choice.

     ```javascript
     function redirect() {